Online Onboarding Process for New Employees

 As you begin the process of remote onboarding, hiring managers can set themselves and their employees up for success by ensuring that a few key resources and steps are in place:

-- Create an Onboarding Checklist: Save time and money by keeping your new hire process organized and on schedule.
+- An Onboarding Checklist: Save time and money by keeping your new hire process organized and on schedule.
 Items can include welcome emails, training materials, and payroll verification information.

-- Compile an Employee Handbook: Help your new employee feel at home in their new role, even from afar.
-Demonstrate your company’s values with an employee handbook that features mission statements, key employment law policies, sexual harassment policies, work scheduling, and other important items.
+- An Employee Handbook: Help your new employee feel at home in their new role, even from afar.
+Demonstrate your company’s values with an employee handbook or culture guide that features mission statements, key employment law policies, sexual harassment policies, work scheduling, and other important items.

 - Digital Benefits Administration: Utilize an HRIS like BerniePortal to streamline essential new employment documents—like W-2s, I-9s, and more—and benefits elections, including healthcare coverage, 401k options, and other insurance options.